Kozea/WeasyPrint/pages/install.rst

     weasyprint --help

 If everything goes well, you’re ready to `start using </using/>`_ WeasyPrint!
-Otherwise, please copy the exact error message before `asking for help
+Otherwise, please copy the exact error message and `report the problem
 </community/>`_.

 .. [#] Symbolic links to the system packages in the virtualenv’s